Virtual travel experiences that can be enjoyed online

 Convoy, produced by the travel company eDreams, is one of the first virtual reality travel experiences.

-One of the locations, the Zagreb in Croatia, is also the setting for Convoy 2, which will go into production early next year.
+One of the locations for these new virtual travel tours, Zagreb in Croatia, is also the setting for Convoy 2, which will go into production early next year.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.